-- 1. By choosing Import Profile from the File menu. - 2.
-By selecting Batch Import Profile from the Batch Operations in the Tools menu. - 3.
-By dragging and dropping a cnx file directly in the compound table.
+- 1. Select 'Import Profile' from the File menu. - 2.
+Select 'Batch Import Profile' from the Batch Operations in the Tools menu. - 3.
+Drag and Drop a cnx file directly in the compound table.
 The file can also be chosen from Files panel that can be displayed in the left or right vertical sidebar in Profiler - 4.
-By selecting and dragging compounds from the compound table of one opened instance of Profiler to another one.
+Select and drag compounds from the compound table of one opened instance of Profiler to another.

-Except for the last option, the changes are automatically applied.
+Except for the last option, changes are automatically applied.
 Any dragged compounds from another profile will automatically overwrite what may exist.
 The operation is cancellable by selecting Undo Import Profile from the Edit menu.